Joseph7e/Mitochondrial-Sequence-Database/annotation-check/README.md

  ** Gene annotations are expected to be in-frame.
 If they are not, the program does not try to correct it **

+ ## Common abnormalities

+ lRNA
+ 22 tRNAs
+ control region
+ Large repetetive region
+ mulitple copies with one strange one